 Find Titchner’s work using this handy map:

-The Turner Prize nominated artist met with the group of refugees over the summer to learn about their personal experiences and to understand what it is like to live as an asylum seeker or refugee in the U.K. The group of fifteen had previously fled a number countries, including Zimbabwe, Pakistan, and Somalia.
+The Turner Prize nominated artist met the group of refugees over the summer to learn about their personal experiences and to understand what it is like to live as an asylum seeker or refugee in the U.K. The group of fifteen had previously fled a number countries, including Zimbabwe, Pakistan, and Somalia.

 — JourneysFestival Int (@JourneysFest) October 2, 2017